 * It may not be issued by an organization whose purpose is to provide email to block any trace.

-2. Your First and Last Names: These will not be visible to the public.
-They will be accessible to a limited number of administrators, including the site registrar.
+4. Your First and Last Names: These will not be visible to the public*.
+They will be accessible to a limited number of administrators, including the site registrar, and you, but not non-Administrators, will be able to see them in your profile.

 Choosing a Username: